Support Charleston Stage’s CityStage Programming

 - High School Partnerships

-Members of the CityStage Team will work with high school drama productions each season to provide support for their classes and productions and serve as a recruiting tool for Charleston Stage’s free TheatreWings High School Apprentice program.
+Members of the CityStage Team work with high school drama teachers to provide support for their classes and productions and serve as a recruiting tool for Charleston Stage’s free TheatreWings High School Apprentice program.

 - Outreach Afterschool Classes

-CityStage teachers will expand drama classes in area after school programs.
-We are excited to be a part of Sanders Clyde’s Extended Day Enrichment this school year 2021-2022.
+CityStage teachers expand drama classes in area after school programs.
+We are excited to be a part of Sanders Clyde’s Extended Day Enrichment and Hanahan Elementary this school year 2022-2023.
 CityStage faculty are on site offering acting workshops to students in grades K-5.

 - Theatre School Scholarships